skzhang1/Wild-Time/README.md

 # Wild-Time: A Benchmark of in-the-Wild Distribution Shifts over Time

 **Note**: This is a preliminary version of the Wild-Time benchmark.
-We are working on code refactoring and will release the final version in 1-2 months.
+We are working on code refactoring and will release the final version in October

 ## Overview
 Distribution shifts occur when the test distribution differs from the training distribution, and can considerably degrade performance of machine learning models deployed in the real world.
 While recent works have studied robustness to distribution shifts, distribution shifts arising from the passage of time have the additional structure of timestamp metadata.
 Real-world examples of such shifts are underexplored, and it is unclear whether existing models can leverage trends in past distribution shifts to reliably extrapolate into the future.
 To address this gap, we curate Wild-Time, a benchmark of 7 datasets that reflect temporal distribution shifts arising in a variety of real-world applications, including drug discovery, patient prognosis, and news classification.